MarteXcoin-documentation/Documentation/wallets/index.rst

 .. figure:: electrum/img/electrum.png
    :width: 400 px

-   Dash Electrum Wallet
+   MarteX Electrum Wallet

 .. _dash-android-wallet:

-Dash Android Wallet
+MarteX Android Wallet
 ===================

-Dash offers a standalone wallet for Android, with development supported by the Dash budget.
-The Dash Android Wallet supports advanced Dash features, including contact management and InstantSend.
+MarteX offers a standalone wallet for Android, with development supported by the MarteX budget.
+The MarteX Android Wallet supports advanced MarteX features, including contact management and InstantSend.
 You can scan and display QR codes for quick transfers, backup and restore your wallet, keep an address book of frequently used addresses, pay with NFC, sweep